 To become a Registered Architect a professional undergraduate or graduate degree is not sufficient.
-Individuals must also complete Intern Development Program requirements and pass the Architect Registration Exam.
+Individuals must also complete Architectural Experience Program requirements and pass the Architect Registration Exam.
 The Chapter helps its members to meet these requirements in a variety of ways.

 Visit the New York State Office of the Professions web site for information about the process and for forms.
 If you are seeking a license in another state visit the National Council of Architectural Registration Boards at www.ncarb.org for links to the appropriate organization.

-- ARE BootCamp Review Classes on the weekend which offer tips and tricks for each division of the exam.
+- ARE Bootcamp Review Classes on the weekend which offer tips and tricks for each division of the exam.
 We run 2 series each with eight four-hour sessions.
-The series run Jan to March and Sept. to Dec.
+The Winter Bootcamp takes place on Saturday mornings from January - April, Summer on Wednesday evenings in July and August, and the Fall series on Sunday mornings from September through November.
 Participants can take part in individual session or the full series.